Croatian literature: 18th century literature and the Age of Enlightenment

-Other notable contributors of religious and educational work, lexigraphic, grammars and histories, were Bosnian Franciscans, most notably Filip Lastrić, Nikola Lašvanin and from Hercegovina, Lovro Sitović Ljubušak.
-In Slavonia, besides Kanižlić, other authors were writing moral teachings and Enlightenment ideas in verse.
+Other notable contributors to religious and educational work, lexigraphic, grammar, and histories were Bosnian Franciscans, most notably Filip Lastrić, Nikola Lašvanin and from Herzegovina, Lovro Šitović.
+Besides Kanižlić, other authors were writing moral teachings and Enlightenment ideas in verse in Slavonia.

 Theatre in the 18th century was performed in almost all the coastal cities from Dubrovnik, Hvar and Korčula to Zadar, Senj and Rijeka, and in northern Croatia from Zagreb and Varaždin to Požega and Osijek.
 In Dubrovnik, 23 plays by Molière were translated and performed, still unusual at the time.
-The best drama written in Croatian during the 18th century was "Kate Kapuralica" by Vlaha Stulli.
-The great playwright of the period was Tituš Brezovački who wrote in the kajkav dialect («Matijaš grabancijaš dijak», «Diogeneš»).
+The best drama written in Croatian during the 18th century was Kate Kapuralica by Vlaha Stulli.
+The great playwright of the period was Tituš Brezovački, who wrote in the Kajkavian dialect (Matijaš grabancijaš dijak, «Diogeneš»).